-Note: For £1, you can just hit Enter when prompted for aws configure credentials and your email address, and both will keep your previously specified values.
+Note: For f1, you can just hit Enter when prompted for aws configure credentials and your email address, and both will keep your previously specified values.

-If you run this command by accident and didn't mean to overwrite your configuration files, you'll find backed-up versions in firesim/deploy/sample-backup-configs/backup\.
+If you run this command by accident and didn't mean to overwrite your configuration files, you'll find backed-up versions in firesim/deploy/sample-backup-configs/backup.

-8.3.2 firesim buildbitstream
+9.3.2 firesim buildbitstream

 This command builds a FireSim bitstream using a Build Farm from the Chisel RTL for the configurations that you specify.
-The process of defining configurations to build is explained in the documentation for config\build.yaml and config\build\recipes.yaml.
+The process of defining configurations to build is explained in the documentation for config_build_yaml and config_build_recipes.yaml.